kiksotik/hdc/README.md

 <a name="readme-top"></a>

-# HDC: A generic, multipurpose Host Device Communication protocol
+# HDC: A Host Device Communication protocol
-Specification and implementation of a generic host-device communication protocol, which is meant to lower the typical *impedance* between microcontroller firmware and the software communicating with it on a hosting PC.
+Specification and implementation of the "Host Device Communication" protocol, which is meant to lower the typical *impedance* between microcontroller firmware and the software communicating with it on a hosting PC.

 Warning: The [HDC-Spec](https://github.com/kiksotik/hdc/blob/main/doc/spec/HDC-Spec.pdf) is still work in progress!